Protocol

 Skew factor

-L - total long exposure
+L - total size of all user's long positions

-S - total short exposure
+S - total size of all user's short positions

 skew factor = (L - S) / (L + S)